-Taking the time to check in with your manager during your first week at work can pay dividends in the long run.
+Make time to check in with your manager during your first week.
+It can pay dividends in the long run.

-Feeling nervous before your start date is completely normal.
-Just remember that if this company didn’t wholeheartedly believe you were the right person, they wouldn’t have chosen you.
-Armed with these tips, you can prove that their decision was the right one.
+To feel nervous before your start date is completely normal.
+Just remember that if the company didn’t wholeheartedly believe you were the right person, they wouldn’t have chosen you.
+Armed with these tips, you can prove that their decision was correct.